 - 17.1.
 The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 17.2.
-The Clerk shall give prompt notification to [the Council] of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
-The RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to [the council] at the next available meeting.
-The RFO shall negotiate all claims on the council's insurers {in consultation with the Clerk}. - 17.4.
-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined [annually] upon renewal of the insurance contract term by the council, or duly delegated committee.
+The Clerk shall give prompt notification to the RFO of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
+The RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to the council at the next available meeting.
+The RFO shall negotiate all claims on the council's insurers. - 17.4.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council, or duly delegated committee.